 Ok, let’s get into how it impacts you and your new home (something you might not find on Wikipedia).

-There are 2 instances when you’ll deal with escrow when purchasing a home:
+There are 2 instances when you’ll deal with an escrow when purchasing a home:

 At the time of the offer:

-When you make an offer, and that offer is accepted you will be required to make an Earnest Money Deposit (fancy way to say deposit).
+When you make an offer, and that offer is accepted, you will be required to make an Earnest Money Deposit (a fancy way to say deposit).
 This deposit will be held in an escrow account.
-This deposit will usually be between 1-2 percent of the total sale and will eventually be subtracted off your down payment.
+This deposit will usually be between 1-2 percent of the total sale and will eventually be subtracted from your down payment.

 The point of the escrow account, in this case, is to make sure you actually have the deposit and can produce it.
 It’s also to ensure that the seller can’t take the deposit and cash it before the closing date.

-You never want to give the deposit directly to the seller, it might be the last time you see it.
+You never want to give the deposit directly to the seller; it might be the last time you see it.
 The seller will not be able to get this money until all of the conditions of the sale are met.
-This might include conditions such as a the items on your home inspection checklist, items uncovered in the professional home inspection, or specific items that the seller is required to fix before closing.
-The escrow account in this case protects both the buyer and the seller.
+This might include conditions such as the items on your home inspection checklist, items uncovered in the professional home inspection, or specific items that the seller is required to fix before closing.
+The escrow account, in this case protects both the buyer and the seller.

 Escrow account with your lender: